Skip to main content

 200 Normal response.

-400 Malformed request (missing both text and messages, bad JSON, log=true without OCULAR_CONSOLE_URL configured, or log=true without both session_id and user_id).
+400 Malformed request (missing both text and messages, bad JSON).

-503 Model still warming up (first ~25 s after container start).
+503 Service warming up or temporarily unavailable.
 Retry with backoff.

 Examples